 With every new year come New Year’s resolutions, and many people focus on getting in better shape.
 But even something as predictable as a spike in gym memberships at the start of the year is unlikely right now as COVID-19 continues to throw a wrench in things.
 Tried-and-true practices in your classroom—including goal setting with your students—could be disrupted, too, whether you’re setting goals for the first time this school year or revisiting fall goals.

-Goal setting provides important benefits to students’ academic and social-emotional growth, and that’s not likely to change for students learning from home this school year.
+Goal setting provides important benefits to students’ academic and social-emotional growth, and that’s not likely to change for students recovering from interrupted learning during COVID-19 school closures.
 In fact, it may be extra important because, as was true in the fall, goals can provide focus when things get chaotic.

-Gym closures don’t have to derail your 2021 fitness goals, and there are ways to ensure goal setting with your class is a success this winter as well.
+The pandemic doesn’t have to derail your fitness goals, and there are ways to ensure goal setting with your class is a success this winter as well.
 Adapting to our still-challenging environment is less about changing the objective—setting motivating goals for students—and more about changing the approaches we take.
-Here are three ideas for how to set meaningful goals for students, even during virtual learning.
+Here are three ideas for how to set meaningful goals for students this winter.

 1. Start with a conversation